 For the purposes of this subclause, transmission failure of an MPDU is defined as follows:

-After transmitting an MPDU (even if it is carried in an A-MPDU or as part of a VHT MU PPDU that is sent using TXVECTOR parameter NUM_USERS > 1) that requires an immediate response:
+After transmitting an MPDU (even if it is carried in an A-MPDU, as part of a VHT MU PPDU or as part of a HE MU PPDU that is sent using TXVECTOR parameter NUM_USERS > 1) that requires an immediate response:

 The STA shall wait for a timeout interval of duration aSIFSTime + aSlotTime + aRxPHYStartDelay, starting when the MAC receives a PHY-TXEND.confirm primitive.
 If a PHY-RXSTART.indication primitive does not occur during the timeout interval, the transmission of the MPDU has failed.